Enabling AWS IAM Group Access to an EKS Cluster Using RBAC

 So, if we could assume the role only in this context, all the Kubernetes operations will be done with the assumed role, but other AWS operations will be done with the configured R&D user.

-And as we expected, both get-token
+And as we expected, both get-token and update-kubeconfig commands support --role-arn flag

 OPTIONS